 When I first started growing tarragon I didn’t really know what I was going to use it for.
 The seeds were included free as a part of my order, so I gave it a try.
 Tarragon is easy to grow, and is a visually appealing perennial with green foliage and little yellow flowers.
 It’s perhaps best known for its culinary uses.

-Tarragon’s Nutritional and Health Benefits
+Nutritional and Health Benefits of Tarragon

 While tarragon is usually used in too small of quantities to contribute much nutrition, it does sport some nice nutritional qualities.